hackshackers/hackshackers-hugo/content/news/2012/07/hacks-hackers-chapter-caterbury-kent-uk.md

 - Canterbury
 ---

-A new Hacks/Hackers Chapter was successfully launched 2nd July in Canterbury, UK: [@HacksHackersCTB][1].
+A new Hacks/Hackers group was successfully launched 2nd July in Canterbury, UK: [@HacksHackersCTB][1].
 This first event gathered an impressive crowd of 40, with a good balance of both hacks and hackers engaging in discussions about data driven journalism.
 We, the organisers Tom Foster [Tom Foster][2] and [Lizzie Hodgson][3], were very encouraged by both the standard of debate and the positive feedback from attendees.
 [Sign up now][4] to be notified of future Hacks/Hackers Canterbury events.

 Our first speaker [Martin Belam][5] of [Emblem Digital][6] and [currybet.net][7], formerly Lead UX/IA for the Guardian, kindly transcribed his presentation in essay form on his blog [here][8].
 Martin also [took notes][9] from our second speaker [Nicola Hughes&#8217;][10] presentation of the top tips from her experiences as a [Knight-Mozilla OpenNews][11] fellow learning how to program in the Guardian&#8217;s newsroom.